benpm/cs6610/reports/project7.md

 - Spot light shadows
 - Control spot light orientation with shift + left click
+- Lights use Cem's trick for smoothing out light falloff

 > What you could not implement

-- There are issues with the spot light shadow projection that I don't understand :(
+- The spotlight projection might be a little wrong
+- Support for multiple shadow-casting lights (beyond the single point light and spot light)
+- Directional light shadows

 > Additional functionalities beyond project requirements

-- Point light shadows (they are implemented but not accessible)
+- Point light shadows

 > How to use your implementation